Harness Continuous Delivery for Red Hat OpenShift

 Where Does Harness Continuous Delivery Fit?

-Harness fits in the above Application Lifecycle Management CI/CD green box, focused specifically on Continuous Delivery as-a-Service.
+Harness fits in the above Application Lifecycle Management CI/CD green box, focused specifically on Continuous Delivery.

 Underneath the covers, OpenShift Pipelines is basically Jenkins Pipelines:

 OpenShift Pipelines give you control over building, deploying, and promoting your applications on OpenShift.
 Using a combination of the Jenkins Pipeline Build Strategy, Jenkinsfiles, and the OpenShift Domain Specific Language (DSL) (provided by the OpenShift Jenkins Client Plug-in), you can create advanced build, test, deploy, and promote pipelines for any scenario.